-This little community on the southwestern tip of Vancouver Island makes for a quaint and quiet alternative to Victoria.
+This little community on the southern tip of Vancouver Island makes for a quaint and quiet alternative to Victoria.
 Sooke's sheltered harbor is filled with fishing boats rather than tourists, and its numerous parks provide a scenic backdrop for hiking, biking and horseback riding.
-You'll also find a respectable assortment of water activities here -- including fishing, sailing and whale-watching -- thanks to the town's location on the Juan de Fuca Strait.
+Recent visitors enjoyed the East Sooke Regional Park, citing its beauty and peaceful setting.
+You'll also find an assortment of water activities here – including fishing, sailing and whale watching – thanks to the town's location on the Strait of Juan de Fuca.

-Sooke sits about 23 miles southeast of Victoria.
-Although you can drive there (just follow the Island Highway that becomes Sooke Road), consider taking the ferry for more scenic views.
-You'll find a number of small inns and B&Bs, so feel free to stay more than a day.
+Sooke sits about 25 miles southwest of Victoria.
+You'll find a number of small inns and bed-and-breakfasts, so feel free to stay more than a day.
 You can find out more about things to do in Sooke on the town's official website.

 More Best Things To Do in Victoria & Vancouver Island

 #1 Inner Harbour

 The Inner Harbour is Victoria's primary tourist neighborhood.
 The harbor itself – home to various fishing boats and colorful floating homes – is framed by wide pedestrian streets, often frequented by street vendors and buskers.
 Numerous cafes and restaurants line the sidewalks and provide the perfect locale to savor an afternoon cup of tea while keeping your eyes peeled for whales playing in the open water.
 The Inner Harbour also hosts some of Victoria's most popular attractions, including the Royal British Columbia Museum and the Parliament Buildings.
 If you're embarking on a boat or ferry tour, this is where you'll likely start your journey.